-BAJA: Whale Watching Journey and Snorkeling with Sea Lions
+BAJA: Grey whales and Snorkeling with Sea Lions

 Watching the majestic whales breaching the surface of the water and waving their tails before diving back down to the depths is an unforgettable experience.
-Encounters with gray whales that actually seek interaction with humans and observation of world's largest animals, the blue whales.
+Encounters with gray whales that actually seek interaction with humans and swimming with playful sea lions and their pups.